 View course descriptions

 Yes.
-The new curriculum is designed to meet the changing demands future pharmacists will encounter.
+The curriculum is designed to meet the changing demands future pharmacists will encounter.
 It not only incorporates didactic learning experiences that integrate the basic, pharmaceutical, and clinical sciences, but also focuses on pharmacy practice skills, personal and professional development, team work, and communication skills.

-The new curriculum emphasizes active learning approaches and minimizes the use of traditional classroom lectures.
+The curriculum emphasizes active learning approaches and minimizes the use of traditional classroom lectures.
 The curriculum is more integrated – including more communication from one course to another, emphasizing the connection between courses and within a course.
 The curriculum will provide continuous intentional application to increase material reinforcement.

 Yes.
-The College of Pharmacy & Health Sciences is committed to IPE, and we are strategically aligned with other health care profession programs to provide IPE opportunities.
+The College of Pharmacy & Health Sciences is committed to IPE, and we are strategically aligned with other healthcare profession programs to provide IPE opportunities.

 Student evaluation will involve a variety of learning assessment techniques ranging from multiple choice questions and short essay exams to reflective journaling and demonstrations of ability in simulated settings including objective structured clinical exams (OSCEs).